The history of Credit Cards in the 80s and 90s

 We can trace credit cards back to the 1950s.
 It was during this time that various companies started issuing cards to customers as a way of encouraging them to shop more frequently.
 The idea behind this was that if people had access to credit, they would be more likely to make purchases.
 One of the first companies to offer credit cards was Diners Club.

 This company started issuing cards in 1950, and their card became very popular with customers.
-Other companies soon began to follow suit and credit cards became more and more common.
+Other companies soon began to follow suit, and credit cards became increasingly common.
 Today, credit cards are an essential part of many people’s lives.
 They offer a convenient way to make purchases and can also be used as a form of borrowing.

 What did earlier credit cards look like?